 4. Gauge correlation

-- Identify and apply methods for establishing the correlation between measurement instruments such as gauge-to-gauge or manual-to-automated process.
+- Identify and apply methods for establishing the correlation between measurement instruments, such as gauge-to-gauge or manual-to-automated process.
 (Apply)

 |